beratcelik1/LiChess-Rating-Tracker/README.md

 To handle cases where a player has not played on a specific day, the code uses the following approach:

-- It maintains a deque (double-ended queue) of sorted rating dates and their corresponding ratings.
+- It maintains stack data structure and a deque (double-ended queue) of sorted rating dates and their corresponding ratings.
 - For each day in the last 30 days, it checks if the player has a rating for that specific day.
 - If there is no rating for the day, the code looks back through the deque to find the last known rating and uses that value.